Council Regulations 1 of 2010

 (i) Documents for sealing must be sent to the LSO.

-Tables B, C, D, E, F and G below summarise the upper internal limits on authority to commit to levels of expenditure (in contract or otherwise).
+Tables B, C, D, E, and F below summarise the upper internal limits on authority to commit to levels of expenditure (in contract or otherwise).
 Table B sets out those limits in respect of non-capital departmental expenditure (the rules concerning the authorisation and approval of research projects are set out in regulation 4.1.)
 Tables C, D and E set out limits in respect of capital expenditure together with reporting requirements.
-Table F sets out the limits applicable to investment decisions and Table G the limits applicable to the financial write-off of bad debts.
+Table F sets out the limits applicable to the financial write-off of bad debts.

 * Delegated authority given to divisional boards and heads of unit is subject to the overall budgetary limits approved by PRAC (see regulation 1.4 (1) above).